anseljh/casebot/README.md

 ## How to Use Casebot

 Casebot will respond to direct messages, or to @-messages if you add it to a channel.
-Your message to Casebot should include just a case citation.
+Your message to Casebot should include just a case citation, or `find` and the name of a case (or part of it).

+### Examples

-For example, if you type `@casebot 410 U.S. 113`, Casebot will look up *Roe v.
-Wade* and give you a link to read the opinion on [CourtListener](https://www.courtlistener.com/).
+* If you type `@casebot 410 U.S. 113`, Casebot will look up *Roe v.
+Wade* from its citation, and will give you a link to read the opinion on [CourtListener](https://www.courtlistener.com/).
+* If you type `@casebot find brown v. board`, Casebot will search CourtListener and find the landmark 1954 Supreme Court case *Brown v.
+Board of Education*.

 ## Limitations

-Unfortunately, Casebot's legal education was somewhat abbreviated, so (for now) it only knows how to look up cases by citation, like `410 U.S. 113`.
+Unfortunately, Casebot's legal education was somewhat abbreviated, so its citation lookup is fairly rigid.
+Casebot only knows how to look up well-formed citations, like `410 U.S. 113`.
 For Casebot's purposes, a citation is broken into three parts:

 * volume (the `410` part in the example above)
 * reporter (`U.S.`)
 * page (`113`)

 Reporters are also case-sensitive: `U.S.` will work, but `u.s.` will not.
 Don't worry, a fix is in the works.

+When using `find`, Casebot only returns the first result.
+It may not be what you were looking for!

 ## Installation